borysrybak/real-time-face-analytics/README.md

 To successfully run the application and use it, we need to prepare some remarkable things - if we do not do this, it may turn out that the app will not work correctly.

-Be sure that you have these... :joy:
+Be sure that you have these...

 ### Accounts